Planting trees to capture and store carbon

 A woodland creation project should be a sustainably managed woodland meeting the requirements of the UK Forestry Standard in addition to meeting the main requirements also set out in other international carbon standards.

 Permanence - The climate benefits of forest carbon sequestration may be compromised through human or natural disturbances, such as fire, felling or insect infestation.
 In such cases, the carbon stored in a forest project may be emitted to the atmosphere.
-To guard against these kinds of possibilities, protocols such as management plans attempt to assure the permanence of forestry offset projects.
+To guard against these kinds of possibilities, management plans and risk assessments are developed to minimise the possibility of loss, and the Woodland Carbon Code buffer ensures that any verified carbon units are 'permanent'.
 More.

 Additionality - For a project to be 'additional' it must be shown to remove additional amounts of CO2 from the atmosphere compared to what would have happened in the absence of a forest carbon market.
 More.